So the blog post title is aimed for the cheap reaction (“no, don’t go there”).

 I’ve been making connections like this all my career.
 My 4 months of travel to Australia and New Zealand in 2000 were stops at people’s homes and schools generated just from my email request to visit.
 Even farther back in the mid 1990s, I posted a message on a multimedia developers listserv that I was traveling to the northwest to visit colleges, and a nice chap from Eugene offered to set up a visit at Lane Community College.
 We later laughed that we had not even communicated by anything but email until I knocked on his door.
 That was more than 15 years ago, and Tim is one of my closer friends now.

 What might happen if trust evaporates?
 What kinds of world is that?

 So my pithy thought today, riffing off of glass house dwellers and their throwing habits, was that people who live in houses built of Fear don’t throw Hope.
 Or Trust.
 Or Opportunity.

-The post "I Had Breakfast Today With a Guy I Met on the Internet" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2007/03/breakfast/) on March 5, 2007.
+The post "I Had Breakfast Today With a Guy I Met on the Internet" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2007/03/breakfast/) on March 5, 2007.